-The council believes that the community plan will deliver favourable outcomes to all members of the local community.
+The council believes that the community plan will deliver favourable outcomes to all members of the local community including people living in, visiting, working or studying in the borough as well as affect future generations.
 It will have a positive impact on everyone, irrespective of their racial group.